A Week in Kathmandu: Inside Nepal's Chaotic, Beautiful Capital

 Taxi at 4:30AM to Nagarkot (3,500 NPR one-way).
 32 km east.
 An hour's drive on winding roads in the dark.

-The viewpoint at sunrise delivered.
-The Himalayan range stretched across the entire northern horizon — Langtang, Ganesh Himal, and on the far right, the distinctive pyramid of Everest.
-The light moved from pink to gold to white.
-The mountains emerged slowly, like they were being developed in a photograph.
+The viewpoint at sunrise delivers.
+The Himalayan range stretches across the entire northern horizon — Langtang, Ganesh Himal, and on the far right, the distinctive pyramid of Everest.
+The light moves from pink to gold to white.
+The mountains emerge slowly, like they're being developed in a photograph.

-I'd been told you can see Everest from Nagarkot "on clear days."
-This was a clear day.
-October.
-Post-monsoon.
-The air was crystalline.
-Everest was 140 km away and looked close enough to walk to.
+You can see Everest from Nagarkot "on clear days."
+In October — post-monsoon, the air crystalline — those days arrive.
+Everest stands 140 km away and looks close enough to walk to.

-Returned to Kathmandu by noon.
-Spent the afternoon at the Garden of Dreams (200 NPR) — an Edwardian garden hidden behind Thamel's chaos.
-Read a book on a bench by the lily pond.
-Needed the quiet after a week of sensory intensity.
+Return to Kathmandu by noon.
+Spend the afternoon at the Garden of Dreams (200 NPR) — an Edwardian garden hidden behind Thamel's chaos.
+Read on a bench by the lily pond.
+You'll want the quiet after a week of sensory intensity.

 Day 7: Goodbye Momos